matthewscharles/instrument-maker/README.md

 ## Tuning/Scala

+*Please note: if you got as far as reading this section, there's a possibility that I don't care about microtuning as intensely as you do.
+I can dig that.
+Think I'm mishandling this stuff?
+Let me know :)*

 The framework uses the [Scala](http://www.huygens-fokker.org/scala/) format to retrieve tuning systems, which may be useful for storing scales as well.
 This could fit into (or replace) JSON as described below.

-Please note: if you got as far as reading this section, there's a possibility that I don't care about microtuning as intensely as you do.
-I can dig that.
-Think I'm mishandling this stuff?
-Let me know :)

 Tuning is transferred to a table accessible at audio rate with interpolation if needed (I think this has potential for some subtley freaky modulation sources).